How it all got started

 The physic garden has its origins in science.
-It was created by a professor of Neurochemical Pathology at Newcastle University, a UK neuroscientist researching disorders of human brain for the seemingly interminable period of 30 years.
+It was created by professor of Neurochemical Pathology at Newcastle University, a UK neuroscientist researching disorders of the human brain for the seemingly interminable period of 30 years.
 The research includes understanding mechanisms involved in our cognitive decline or memory loss associated with age related neurodegenerative diseases such as Alzheimer’s, and equally importantly neurodevelopmental disorders such as autism.
 The overall aim is to discover new treatments for such disorders with the view that of all disorders those of the brain/ mind are the most devastating, depriving the individual of the power of reason and clear thinking, consciousness itself.

 Original medical research back in the 70’s and 80’s conducted together with a team of neuroscientists and clinicians at the University of Newcastle contributed to the use of new drugs for the treatment of Alzheimer’s.
 While most are synthetic chemicals, one was originally derived from a plant.
 This is galantamine (acquiring the U.S. spelling) found in snowdrops (Galanthus nivalis) and the daffodil (Narcissus).
 Since one of the main themes of the physic garden is that all the plants there have been used as medicines at some time, it was intriguing to learn that the snowdrop was used by men in ancient Greece to protect themselves against poisons administered by women who wanted to control their male companions.
 Such toxic plants as deadly nightshade (Atropa belladonna) block a chemical system in the brain called cholinergic, induce loss of memory, hallucinations and even loss of consciousness, and galantamine acts by increasing activity of this system.
 The cholinergic is the same system that is affected in Alzheimer’s and the drug helps restore brain function to some degree.
 The ancients clearly knew a thing or two about useful plant chemicals!